 The garage is one of those areas in our homes that we often put off when it comes to tackling it as an organization task.
-It can be quite daunting because for most of us, the garage tends to end up being a catch-all for all the things we don’t want in the house anymore and it quickly adds up.
-Here are some tips for how to organize your garage on a budget whether you are getting it back to organized or trying to keep it organized.
+It can be quite daunting because for most of us, the garage tends to end up being a catch-all for all the things we don’t want in the house anymore and it quickly adds up and becomes messy.
+Here are some tips and ideas for how to organize your garage on a budget whether you are getting it back to organized or trying to keep it organized.

 How to Organize Your Garage on a Budget

 This is such a huge task; it will take you forever and a day to complete without help.
 Plus, since many of us use our garage as a dumping ground or rather storage for things we don’t want to deal with (myself included), there can be many items in there that you will want to make sure you get the proper person’s authority on if you intend to get rid of it.
 While no one likes organizing the garage, this will go much faster if you work as a group to get it done.

 If you have trouble with your pack rat spouse, click here to read this article, How to Organize Your House With a Pack Rat Spouse, that will greatly help you deal with that (I did for 14 years!)

 Work on it in phases

 Because the garage is so big, the best way to organize your garage to avoid burnout (where you get to the point that you are just shoving things back in places just to get them picked up), try to do it over a period of time and days.
 Just do a section at a time and work on it little by little.

 I like to start with sections.
 I’ll do one side of the garage one day, perhaps it’s my cabinets.
 If I get too tired, I go cabinet by cabinet.
 Then, I’ll work on my shelving units where I store all my kids clothes.
 Sorting through a lot of clothes can be tiring, so I like to do just my sons clothes the first day or just my daughters clothes.